jessejinnaruiz/coding-interviews-exercises/PUB-dataengineering-technical-takehome/README.md

 SOURCE DATA:

-    the 'data' folder houses data-log.csv, the source material for our test.
+    The 'data' folder houses data-log.csv, the source material for our test.
 This dataset is a second-by-second log of http requests from clients, including over-the-top streaming devices like RokuTV, that retrieve packets of data which become video streams on TVs and in many cases, mobile devices.
 The information is logged at the device and client IP (mobile or household network) level and can be summarized to show duration streamed across different content assets which are episodes of series or films.

     DATA DICTIONARY: